MichaelShaw/tavern/README.md

 # tavern
 Board game engine

+Check repeated hit rate for a given depth, how many exacts do we get.
+Check if iterative deepending helps.

 # Santorini
 - Measure PV occurrences.
 - Build our first transpotition table + pv storage.